qsb-dev/quantum-space-buddies/README.md

 ### How complete is this mod?
 How far through the game can I play?

-The base game is around 95% done, whereas EotE is around 80% done.
+The base game is around 95% supported.

+Echoes of the Eye is not yet supported, but is nearly done.

 ### Compatibility with other mods
 TL;DR - Don't use any mods with QSB that aren't marked as QSB compatible.